KevinNourian/Titanic/README.md

 # Introduction
-In the year 2912 the interstellar Spaceship Titanic has collided with a spacetime anomaly.
-Some of the passengers were transported to an alternate dimension.
-In this analysis, I will use the records recovered from the spaceship’s computer system to predict which passengers were affected.
+In the year 2912 the interstellar spaceship Titanic has collided with a spacetime anomaly and some of the passengers were transported to an alternate dimension.
+In this analysis, I will use the records recovered from the spaceship’s computer system to predict which passengers were transported.

 # Dataset
 **Train file (spaceship_titanic_train.csv)** — Contains personal records of the passengers that would be used to build the machine learning model.